clementlee2/clementlee2/README.md

 - 👋 Hi, I’m Clement
 - 👀 I’m interested in data, prediction and E-commerce analytics
-- 🌱 I’m currently learning why highly valued tokens are initially short in supply
+- 🌱 I’m currently learning about Cloud Computing
 - 📫 How to reach me: clementlee409@outlook.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I play the clarinet and piano